Looking for support for your finance function? Book a time with an expert.

 • The Where: Identify areas where you can work undistracted.
 If your desk is prone to constant comments from coworkers, this may be a better spot for shallow work.
 Office environments that provide quiet areas can be an excellent resource for employees that want to focus deeply.

 • The Length: Try to never begin a deep work session without an end time in mind.
 As part of the scheduling process, identify a specific end time without keeping it open-ended.
+You can also incorporate time management tactics, like the Pomodoro Technique.

 • The Rules: Make it a ritual with rules that you follow in each session.
 Do you need the internet to do your work?
 Or can you turn it off?
 A good rule for almost everyone is to silence unimportant notifications on your phone.
 Also, find ways to measure your productivity through each session.
 How many pages did you write?
 How many reports did you make it through?
+At the end of the day, these rules will help you focus better.

 • The Support: Support your effort to work deeply by preparing for the session.
 Maybe you need a cup of coffee to start each session.
 Ensure you aren't going to be disrupted by hunger and ensure you have access to the right food to maintain energy.
 Proper deep work sessions can require a lot of energy, and you will need adequate rest.